iahmadhabibx/javascript360/README.md

 Shorthand property to check null or empty data and assign alternative data.
 # Day - 35:
 Create a Private method in Javascript using #
+# Day - 36:
+A classing one liner replacement for if else if statement